Ibarca/Forecast-Validation-with-Prophet-Backtesting-Using-One-Train-Test-Split/README.md

 This simple train-test split is the foundation of the validation process.
 It helps move the forecast from something that only looks reasonable to something that can be measured and evaluated.

 > [!NOTE]
 > A **train-test split** is a validation technique where the available data is divided into two parts: a **training set** used to fit the model and a **test or validation set** used to evaluate how well the model performs on unseen data.
+It is a good starting point for understanding forecast validation.
+More advanced approaches, such as rolling backtesting, test the model across several historical cut-off points.

 ---